 When to Call Biomed vs. Troubleshoot Yourself: A Clinical Staff Decision Guide

 Quick Answer: If you can fix it without opening the monitor and the issue involves an external accessory (cable, sensor, electrode, cuff), troubleshoot it yourself.
-If the problem persists after replacing the accessory, involves internal hardware, produces unusual smells or sounds, or shows unrecognized error codes—call Biomed.
-Roughly 70–80% of bedside patient monitor issues are accessory-related and can be resolved by clinical staff in under 5 minutes.
+If the problem persists after replacing the accessory, involves internal hardware, produces unusual smells or sounds, or shows unrecognized error codes — call Biomed.
+Clinical-engineering field data suggests the large majority of bedside patient monitor issues are accessory-related and can be resolved by clinical staff in a few minutes.

 Your patient monitor displays "Leads Off."
 The SpO2 sensor reads 0%.
 The NIBP cuff won't inflate.
 The screen is flickering.
 Your first thought: "Should I try to fix this, or do I call Biomed?"

-This guide provides a clear, practical decision framework based on over 20 years of MedLinket's field experience supporting patient monitor accessories across 2,000+ hospitals in 120+ countries—combined with insights from biomedical engineers and clinical engineering communities.
+This guide provides a clear, practical decision framework based on more than 20 years of MedLinket's field experience supporting patient monitor accessories across 2,000+ hospitals in 110+ countries, combined with published clinical-engineering field data on where bedside monitor faults actually originate.

 The 30-Second Decision Rule